electron/electron/docs/api/notification.md

 HTML5 Notification implementation, simply instantiating a `new Notification` does not immediately show it to the user, you need to call this method before the OS will display it.

+### Playing Sounds _macOS_

+On macOS, you can specify the name of the sound you'd like to play when the notification is shown.
+Any of the default sounds (under System Preferences > Sound) can be used, in addition to custom sound files.
+Be sure that the sound file is included with the app bundle (e.g., `YourApp.app/Contents/Resources`), or copied into one of the following locations:

+* `~/Library/Sounds`
+* `/Library/Sounds`
+* `/Network/Library/Sounds`
+* `/System/Library/Sounds`

+See the [`NSSound`](https://developer.apple.com/documentation/appkit/nssound) docs for more information.